Instant Pot Mexican Rice

 - 2-3 cloves garlic, minced

-- 2 cups basmati rice, rinsed and drained
+- 2 cups long grain white rice, (like Basmati) rinsed and drained

 - 1 teaspoon cumin